-This circular is furnished in connection with the solicitation by the management of Stella-Jones Inc. (the "Corporation") of proxies for use at the annual meeting of shareholders of the Corporation (the "Meeting") to be held on Thursday, April 28, 2016, at the time and place and for the purposes mentioned in the notice of meeting and at any and all adjournments thereof.
+This circular is furnished in connection with the solicitation by the management of Stella-Jones Inc. (the "Corporation") of proxies for use at the annual and special meeting of shareholders of the Corporation (the "Meeting") to be held on Thursday, May 4, 2017, at the time and place and for the purposes mentioned in the notice of meeting and at any and all adjournments thereof.

-Except as otherwise indicated, the information contained herein is given as at March 17, 2016.
+Except as otherwise indicated, the information contained herein is given as at March 17, 2017.